mdolab/pyoptsparse/paper/paper.md

 pyOptSparse has been used extensively in the field of multidisciplinary design optimization (MDO).
-Researchers have used it to perform aerodynamic shape optimization of aircraft wings[@Secco2019] and wind turbines [@Madsen2019], and aerostructural optimization of an entire aircraft [@Brooks2018]. pyOptSparse is also supported by OpenMDAO [@Gray2019], a popular framework for multidisciplinary analysis and optimization.
+Researchers have used it to perform aerodynamic shape optimization of aircraft wings[@Secco2019] and wind turbines [@Madsen2019], and aerostructural optimization of an entire aircraft [@Brooks2018]. pyOptSparse is also supported by OpenMDAO [@Gray2019], a popular Python framework for multidisciplinary analysis and optimization.
 Through OpenMDAO, pyOptSparse has been applied to problems such as low-fidelity aero-structural wing design [@Chauhan2020] and aeropropulsive optimization of a boundary-layer ingestion propulsor [@Gray2018].

 <!-- # Available optimizers